cs480x-22c/a4-LinkedViews/README.md

+This project originated as my submission to an assignment from an Intro to Data Visualization class.
+This is the version that is updated to Minecraft 1.20.
+The original submission is archived in the "original-assignment-archive" branch.

 In Minecraft 1.18 (Caves and Cliffs update part 2), Mojang completely overhauled the way the terrain is generated.

 To summarize, terrain height is calculated by combining three Perlin Noise functions: Peaks and Valleys (P/V), Continentalness, and Erosion, each of which is also modified using a spline function.